-During these studies I received the inspiration for the Vision Board Workshop, which I have since delivered to over a thousand men, women and children.
+During these studies I received the inspiration for the Intuitive Vision Board workshop, which I've since delivered to over a thousand men, women and children.
 I wanted the tool to be inclusive and accessible to all.
-I believe strongly in the power of creativity, our intuition and the active imagination for unlocking the beauty and potential of who we are as people and as organisations.
-This is a relatively unharnessed resource - one that I recognised from the old days in the Agency was missing but I couldn't put my finger on what was missing.
+I believe strongly in the power of creativity, our intuition and the active imagination for unlocking the potential of people.
+This is still a relatively unharnessed resource - one I recognised from the old Agency days was absent but I couldn't put my finger on what was missing.
 When we connect to the core of our creativity, we touch the source of our most authentic power and that's to be celebrated.

 Who encouraged me